-- Every student has the responsibility to be familiar with Asquith Girls High School's Senior Assessment Policy and procedures and with the course information contained in this Handbook. - It is the responsibility of the student to be present for, or to hand in all assessment tasks at the required time as specified in the booklet and the assessment calendar. - If tasks are submitted via email students must ensure to send it asquithgir-h.school@det.nsw.edu.au and address it to the correct teacher. - Students must demonstrate sustained diligence and effort in each course. - Students must complete all set tasks (not just assessment tasks) in order to achieve course outcomes. - Students must attend all classes.
-Attendance below 90% is considered to be unsatisfactory. - Students are required to participate in all lessons constructively. - It is important that the student speaks with their class teacher or Head Teacher of the faculty if there is any doubt about the requirements of the course assessment policy. - Students must be present for the whole day in which an assessment task is scheduled.
-It is not acceptable for a student to attend school to fulfil the requirements of an assessment task only and not be present at all the timetabled lessons for that particular day. - Students absent form school, on any given day, I are responsible upon their return to school to see their teachers and collect any hand out materials/information/notifications that may have been given during their absence from class.
+- Every student has the responsibility to be familiar with Asquith Girls High School's Senior Assessment Policy and procedures and with the course information contained in this handbook. - It is the responsibility of the student to be present for, or to hand in all assessment tasks at the required time as specified in the booklet and the assessment schedule. - If tasks are submitted via email, students must send it to asquithgir-h.school@det.nsw.edu.au and address it to the correct teacher. - Students must demonstrate sustained diligence and effort in each course. - Students must complete all set tasks (not just assessment tasks) in order to achieve course outcomes. - Students must attend all classes.
+Attendance below 85% is considered to be unsatisfactory. - Students are required to participate in all lessons constructively. - It is important that the student speaks with their class teacher or head teacher of the faculty if there is any doubt about the requirements of the course assessment policy. - Students must be present for the whole day in which an assessment task is scheduled.
+It is not acceptable for a student to attend school to fulfil the requirements of an assessment task only and not be present at all the timetabled lessons for that particular day.

+• Students absent from school, on any given day, are responsible upon their return to school to see their teachers and collect any hand out materials/information/notifications that may have been given during their absence from class.